jarenworme/frogger/README.md

 - Produces a short death animation every time a frog dies
 - Objects in different rows move at different speeds
 - Frog points in the direction it is travelling
+- enters a second, harder, cutom level if player wins level 1

 Additionally:
 - Game set up so that frog dies after three collisions, but wins if it reaches the goal 5 times